Open PowerShell as Administrator:

 Already included in the installation process explained before

-The documentation of the use of CDO+Magics
+The documentation of the use of CDO+Magics is here

 There are 3 types of plots with this combination

-2D Lon-Lat plots: shaded
+2D Lon-Lat plots: shaded, grfill and contour

-plots: plots vectors (e.g. wind fields) on 2D maps
+2D vector plots: plots vectors (e.g. wind fields) on 2D maps

-plots: generates time-series plots
+Line graph plots: generates time-series plots

 Due to the rotated pole rotation embedded in CORDEX projections,